gnaudio/jabra-developer-examples/browser/softphone/README.md

 # Jabra Softphone example (BETA)

 ## About this example
-This simple example shows how to add web based softphone support for a Jabra device using the [Jabra browser SDK](https://github.com/gnaudio/jabra-browser-integration).
+This simple example shows how to add web (Chrome) based softphone support for a Jabra device using the [Jabra browser SDK](https://github.com/gnaudio/jabra-browser-integration).

 The example softphone shows Jabra integration with the following features:
 * Can run directly in Chrome with no additional installation steps apart from the [Jabra browser SDK](https://github.com/gnaudio/jabra-browser-integration).